capactio/website/docs/content-development/guide.md

 > ```
 > You can read more about policies on the [Policy overview](../feature/policies/overview.md) page.

+> In this example, the default backend storage is used.
+If you would like to use for instance AWS Secrets Manager, you can read how to do this [here](../feature/storage-backends/aws-secrets-manager.md#use-the-storage-backend).

 In the next step we are creating a database for the Mattermost server.
 If you look at the **Interface** definition of [`cap.interface.database.postgresql.create-db`](https://github.com/capactio/hub-manifests/tree/main/manifests/interface/database/postgresql/create-db.yaml), you will see, that it requires a `postgresql` **TypeInstance** of **Type** [`cap.type.database.postgresql.config`](https://github.com/capactio/hub-manifests/tree/main/manifests/type/database/postgresql/config.yaml) and input parameters [`cap.type.database.postgresql.database-input`](https://github.com/capactio/hub-manifests/tree/main/manifests/type/database/postgresql/database-input.yaml), and outputs a `database` **TypeInstance** of **Type** [`cap.type.database.postgresql.database`](https://github.com/capactio/hub-manifests/tree/main/manifests/type/database/postgresql/database.yaml).
 In the step, we are providing the inputs to the **Interface** via the `.arguments.artifacts` field.
 We also have to map the output of this step to our output definitions in `additionalOutput` and the implemented **Interface** in the `capact-outputTypeInstances` field.

-The `render-helm-args`, `fill-db-params-in-helm-args` and `fill-user-params-in-helm-args` steps are used to prepare the input parameters for the `helm.install` **Interface**.
+The `render-create-db-args`, `create-helm-args` steps are used to prepare the input parameters for the `helm.install` **Interface**.
 Jinja template engine is used here to render the Helm runner arguments with the required data from the `postgresql` and `database` **TypeInstances**.
 Those steps don't create any **TypeInstances** and serve only the purpose of creating the input parameters for the Helm runner.
 You can check the schema of the Helm runner args in the [Type manifest](https://github.com/capactio/hub-manifests/blob/main/manifests/type/runner/helm/install-input.yaml).

 > To create the input parameters for `helm.install` we have to use data from two artifacts.
-As the current `jinja.run` **Interface** consumes only a template and a single variables input, we have to perform this operation twice.
-To separate the variables substituted in the first, second and third operation, we add prefixes to the variables.
+As the current `jinja.template` **Interface** consumes only a template and a single variables input, we add merger step `prepare-parameters` that merge various inputs to a single output.
+You can read more about merger [here](https://github.com/capactio/capact/blob/main/hack/images/merger/README.md).
->
-> In the future we might improve the ways, on how to process artifacts in the workflow.

 The last step launches the Helm runner, deploys the Mattermost server and creates the `mattermost-config` and `mattermost-helm-release` **TypeInstances**.
 The `mattermost-config` **TypeInstance** data was provided by the Helm runner in the `additional` output artifacts from this step.
 Check the Helm runner documentation, on how the `additional` output is created.